 Once the file has been copied over to a microSD card, unplug the camera before popping the card into the slot on the underside of the Wyze Cam V2.
 Press and hold the Setup button, while connecting the power source back to the camera.
 You’ll need to hold down the Setup button for another three to six seconds until the LED light turns to a solid blue color, then you can release it.

 The firmware takes approximately three to four minutes to complete the installation.
 You’ll know it’s done when the status light flashes yellow and blue colors at the same time.
 Once you see this, you can disconnect the camera from the power source, connect one end of the USB-A cable to the back of the Wyze Cam V2, and the other to your computer’s available USB port.

-Wyze mentions that it’s also possible to use a USB-C to USB-A cable, but it didn’t work in our testing.
+Wyze mentions it’s also possible to use a USB-C to USB-A cable, but it didn’t work in our testing.
 Your computer will recognize the Wyze Cam V2 as an “HD USB Camera,” so you’ll be able to select it as an option in your conferencing apps.

-- How to use (almost) any camera as a webcam
+- How to use your smart display as a security camera

 - Wyze Cam v3 works indoors and outdoors, all for just $20